ProfJski/FloatCompMandelbrot/README.md

 ![Quad float](images/Set3-CppQuad.png)

 But upon subtraction, we find that 8.77% ofthe pixels are different!
-92,007 pixels out of 1,048,576 pixels total (or 59.5%) have different values.
+92,007 out of 1,048,576 pixels have different values.
 These differences include points estimated to be in the Mandelbrot Set in one image and not in the other, as well as points which exceeded the orbit boundary check (i.e., the magnitude of Z > 2) in both images but at different iterations.
-Here's what we get when we subtract the Quad image from the Double precision image:
+Here's what we get when we subtract the Quad image from the Double precision image and color-code the difference:

 ![Difference](images/Set3-QuadMinusDouble.png)

-Green pixels where Quad > Double; red pixels where Double > Quad.
+Green pixels are where Quad > Double; red pixels are where Double > Quad.

 ## Four Screen View
 Press `Key <7>` with the mouse over a pixel in screen views 1, 2 or 3 to trigger Four-Screen view.
 Top left and right are float types 1 and 2.
 Bottom left is the difference between them.
 The bottom right screen displays the trajectory of the point against the background of the whole Mandelbrot set.
 The first float type is plotted in blue, the second in red, the third in yellow.
-This allows you to see how different floating point implementations lead to different trajectories, which lead to different final values for a point in the image.
+This allows you to see how different floating point implementations lead to different trajectories, which lead to different final values for a single point in the image.
+Press `Key <8>` to see this screen by itself.

 ![Four Screen View](images/DiffOrbitsFloatDoubleQuad.png)

 ## Lines to Customize in the Code
 The three floating point types are `typedef`ed as `first_float`, `second_float` and `third_float` throughout the code.
 Variable names also have these names as suffixes.
 Yes, templated code would be more elegant than coding everything in triplicate.
 I began with templated code, but finding the proper arguments to pass to `std::asynch` for templated overloaded functions proved too hard.

+Places to customize your settings are preceded by the comment tag `// OPTION` which string you can search.
+Here are the basic options.
+The main setting is the first: selecting your floating point types.

 ### Set your types
 Alter these three lines in the code to choose your own floating point implementations and _voila!_ You are all set to go.
+It will be helpful to order your types from the least precise for `first_float` to the most precise for `third_float`.
 ```
 typedef double first_float;
 typedef cpp_bin_float_quad second_float;